rmogusu/eBeautyParlor/README.md

 ## BDD(Behaviour Driven Development)
-* By defaut main activity runs where you will enter your location.
+* By default main activity runs where you will enter your location.
-* click button find eBeautyParlor .
+* click button find eBeautyParlor  of your choice.
-* Scroll through to get eBeautyParlor of your choice then click it u will recieve a toast of the name of beautyParlor with the service offered.
+* Scroll through to get eBeautyParlor of your choice then click it to see more details.